GA-repos/course-intro/README.md

 * 4:30 - 5:00 - Instructor AMA

-### Introductions & Icebreaker ( TODO )
-Welcome to your first day of General Assembly's Software Engineering Immersive!
-Let's all introduce ourselves!
-Say your:
-- Name
-- Where you're located
-- What you were doing before this
-- What brought you here to GA
-- Something interesting!

-**Icebreaker:** TODO

 ## Course Content Overview
 GA's global team has built a baseline curriculum, which includes topics to cover and a suggested order.
 As a local campus, we have built on and modified this curriculum based on our own experiences as instructors and the unique features of the job market.
 We also iterate on this curriculum constantly so technologies and concepts change with each cohort.

 ### Course Content (TODO)